 A three-time winner of the Genie Award, Denis Villeneuve came to international attention with the Academy Award nominated film ‘Incendies’ and later with the Jackman-Gyllenhaal starrer ‘Prisoners’.
 His style and approach to filmmaking is very different; his canvas is rich, and his films explore dark themes, plunging into the depths of the subconscious.
 His most recent directorial outing – ‘Enemy’ is perhaps one of the most unnerving movies made in recent times.
-A film which warrants a second and a third watch just to get a grip of the theme, and the ending would still leave the viewer guessing.
-On the first watch, one would marvel at the textural complexity of the movie and deftness of direction.
+A film that warrants a second and a third watch just to get a grip on the theme, and the ending would still leave the viewer guessing.
+On the first watch, one would marvel at the textural complexity of the movie and the deftness of direction.
 But these things soon take a backseat when the narrative comes into play.

-The first scene is bewildering to say the least: A man attends an erotic show and witnesses a woman about to crush a spider – a live tarantula – with her feet.
+The first scene is bewildering, to say the least: A man attends an erotic show and witnesses a woman about to crush a spider – a live tarantula – with her feet.
 The scene shifts and a pregnant woman is shown sitting in her bed.
 The spider shown in the first scene can be construed as a motif too (I will get to that later).

 Adam Bell, a History Professor rents a movie “Where There is a Will There is a Way”.
 He notices a character in the movie who looks exactly like himself.
-He goes on to investigate into this and soon comes to know that the doppelgänger is an actor named Daniel St. Claire, a stage name for Anthony Claire.
+He goes on to investigate this and soon comes to know that the doppelgänger is an actor named Daniel St. Claire, a stage name for Anthony Claire.

-Adam becomes obsessed over Anthony and arranges a meeting with him.
+Adam becomes obsessed with Anthony and arranges a meeting with him.
 He visits his office and calls him at home, inviting further suspicion from the actor’s pregnant wife.
 Adam’s change in behavior irks his girlfriend Mary.
 Soon, both Adam and Anthony meet up in a hotel room and Adam becomes convinced that Anthony is his identical copy.
 He becomes further convinced when Anthony shows him the scar over his left abdomen.